-4 Standards, amendments and interpretations to existing standards that are not yet effective and have not been adopted early by the group and company
+4.2 Standards, amendments and interpretations to existing Standards that are not yet effective and have not been adopted early by the company

-At the date of authorisation of these financial statements, certain new standards, amendments, and interpretations to existing standards have been published by the IASB but are not yet effective and have not been adopted early by the group and company.
+At the date of authorisation of these financial statements, several new but not yet effective Standards, amendments to existing standards, and Interpretations have been published by the IASB.
+None of these standards, amendments or interpretations have been adopted early by the group.

-Management anticipates that all relevant pronouncements will be adopted in the group's and company's accounting policies for the first period beginning after the effective date of the pronouncement.
-No new standards, amendments and interpretations are expected to have a material impact on the group's and company's financial statements.
+Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
+New standards, amendments and interpretations not adopted in the current year, have not been disclosed as they are not expected to have a material impact on the group's financial statements.